 “My real name’s Tim, but you can call me Andy.
 Just don’t call me Timmy.
 There’s no Lassie in my life.
 There are a couple of Bossies, though.”

 I tell him about my country life in Iowa, the twins and ‘Gator.
 He gets me several more beers and takes me home.
-I leave my bag in Tony’s trunk, without telling them I’m leaving.
-I know they don’t care.
+I leave my bag in Tony’s trunk, without telling them I am leaving with Jake.
+I know they could care less.
 Jake lives in the top floor apartment of an Art Deco 1930’s building on the corner of Western and Glendale Blvd, right where Western goes into Griffith Park.
 It has this great round window looking out at the whole city.

 After we do the deed, he takes me onto a roof garden to look at the stars.
 I sing “Up on the Roof’ for him, getting choked up thinking about Tina watching the same stars on her Bronx tenement rooftop, probably with Pete.